 A company’s accounting department will also list operating activities on its statement of cash flows.
 Typically, firms generate cash in three ways: selling, financing, or investing.
 Cash flows from operating activities are usually considered to be the most important.
 It is vital because it indicates whether the firm has viable products and services and can generate more revenue from selling something than the expenses it incurs to get it to market.

-How Cash Flow Margin Is Calculated
+How to Calculate Cash Flow Margin

 The different pieces that make up a company’s cash flow margin include: